 Blessed Baptist Spagnoli of Mantua depicted in ceramic by Adam Kossowski at The Friars, Aylesford, Kent.

-To download a sheet with further information about Blessed Baptist, including an extract from his writings, please click here.
+- Information sheet on Blessed Baptist, including an extract from his writings

 you made Our Lady's faithful servant,

 a preacher of your Gospel by word and example.

 Through his prayers may we ponder your word in Mary's company,

 and praise you with her by the way we live.